Answering customer inquiries or resolving complaints can be one of the most time and resource intensive activities for your organization.

 Have your customer service team pull together a consistent, coherent response to the top customer issues you identified in Step One.

-Once each of the issues has a matching response formulated by your team, now is the time to draft some appropriate customer-friendly language to go with it.
+Now is the time to draft some appropriate customer-friendly language to go with it.

 Make sure the answer is intelligible, and easily able to be followed by a regular customer.
-Sometimes it even helps to have a volunteer with absolutely no experience of your product or service – say your twelve year old nephew, or your grandma – give it a run-through for good measure (the obvious exception is if your product or service is highly technical and used by a specialist audience – in this case, use your judgement).
+Sometimes it even helps to have a volunteer with absolutely no experience of your product or service – say your twelve year old nephew, or your grandma – give it a run-through for good measure (the obvious exception is if your product or service is highly technical and used by a specialist audience – in this case, use your judgment).

 If you have significant numbers of non-English speaking customers, you will also want to make sure you have your documentation translated into the key languages your customers speak.